unige-geohealth/inAccessMod/paper.md

 Overall, `inAccessMod` simplifies the process of preparing geospatial input layers for AccessMod into a quicker, more reliable, and more user-friendly experience.
 Familiarity with GIS and geospatial data formats is recommended to use `inAccessMod`.

 ![](folder_structure.png){width=80%}

-Figure 1: The directory structure.
-There is a folder for each input data, and their corresponding subfolders for raw and processed data.
+Figure 1: Example of the directory structure with all datasets allowing for data from different time periods.
+There is a folder for each input data, and corresponding subfolders for raw and processed data.

 # Main functions